 I have a 1/2 dozen email addresses for work-related and personal accounts.
-Yeah, email@example.com is not the email to send a school inquiry?
-It might end up in spam.
+Yeah, email@example.com is not the email to send a school inquiry.
+It might end up in the school’s spam folder.
 So over the last year, I began to organize the emails that loaded my personal Gmail account.
-What is the type of email you get more than 3 x a day?
+If your inbox is like mine you get a 1/2 dozen emails from the same retailer.
 My inbox is flooded with coupons, sale announcements, and more coupons.

 All of my emails are on both my tablet and phone.
 They sync automatically so if it’s handled on one device it is covered on the other.
 But, my master email (the mother ship) originates on my tablet so to create new folders I need to create from my tablet.

 The biggest time drain for me are those offers, coupons and sale emails.
-And, every time I buy something at any store, but Target, they want my email address.
+And, every time I buy something at any store they ask for my email address.

 Off Topic: Come to think of it, Target and Home Depot are like the two stores that don’t ask for my email.
 Can you think of other retailers that don’t ask for your email?